elasticio/elasticio.github.io/content/_components/configuration/index.md

 ### Emit data

-`Emit data` action emits the configuration data as a valid JSON object in a message.
+The only action that is supported by this component is to emit data.
+This action emits the configuration data as a valid JSON object in a message.
 The output json schema can have any complexity.

+But there are some [platform limitations](#known-limitations) with naked arrays, which do not allow access to the data in such arrays that has been emitted from a component, from the next step.
+This is why the naked arrays should not be passed to the component directly.

 ## Known limitations